|

 HEIMERICH:

-Variant of Old Middle High German Haimirich,
+Variant spelling of Old Middle High German Haimirich,

 meaning "home-ruler."